python/devguide/help.rst

 ---------------

-If you are comfortable with IRC you can try asking on ``#python-dev`` (on the `LiberaChat`_ network).
+If you are comfortable with IRC you can try asking on ``#python-dev`` (on the `Libera.Chat`_ network).
 Typically there are a number of experienced developers, ranging from triagers to core developers, who can answer questions about developing for Python.
 As with the mailing lists, ``#python-dev`` is for questions involving the development *of* Python